collabnix/kubelabs/ServiceMesh101/what-is-istio.md

 kubectl label namespace default istio-injection=enabled
 ```

 And that's about all it takes to set up istioctl.
 Now, let's use Istio in an actual project.
-We will be using the [Bookinfo Application](https://github.com/istio/istio/tree/master/samples/bookinfo) sample provided by Istio.
+We will be using the [Bookinfo Application](https://github.com/istio/istio/tree/master/samples/bookinfo) sample provided by Istio, so make sure you clone the entire repository first.
 There are four microservices and three versions of one microservice.
 The architecture of the system is as below:

 ![Application Architecture](noistio.svg)